 There are several aspects to completing business ethics research.
-Here's what I recommend doing:

 First, you need a Fortune 500 company.
 Click on this link to find some companies and even search by industry.
 Get creative!
 Remember, you can't write about the same company as anyone else in your class.
 Read about social issues that impact businesses in the specific industry you choose.
 Click on the "Social Stakeholders" link above to get a clearer picture of the business issues which impact people.
 You can also take a look at the most ethical companies compiled by Ethisphere.
 Don't want to write about companies who are trying to be ethical?
 Covalence put together a list of the top twelve least ethical companies.
-Remember, these companies have to make the Fortune 500 list too.

 Secondly, you're going to want some company information.
 Click on the "Company Information" tab to search databases by company name.
-Perhaps you're researching laws on cigarette package labelling.
+Perhaps you're researching laws on cigarette package labeling.
 For instance, cigarette manufacturers have taken the words "light" off of cigarette packs in the United States.
 This could impact Corporate Social Responsibility (CSR) -whether it's the result of government regulation or other factors.
 For instance, with cigarette and tobacco companies, there's industry-wide changes to consider such as the increasing popularity of e-cigarettes.
 Once you've gotten some background on social stakeholders, it's a good idea to research within that industry (i.e. tobacco companies such as Philip Morris or Reynolds American).